Karumi/learnyougit/exercises/git_checkout/problem.md

 ## Description

 Now that we know what branches are, we probably want to start moving between them.
 That's what `git checkout` is for.
-Try to move to your newly created branch.
+Try to move to your newly created branch adding its name to the end of the command: `git checkout {branch-name}`.

 Git will always store a reference to your working branch called `HEAD`.
 When you create a new repository, `HEAD` will be pointing to the master branch.
-Doing a checkout to a branch only means updating that pointer to reference that branch.
+Doing a checkout to a branch only means updating that pointer to reference the specified branch.

 ```
                      +------+